Robert Saleh

-Robert Jalal Saleh (born January 31, 1979) is an American football coach who is the defensive coordinator for the San Francisco 49ers of the National Football League (NFL).
-He was previously the head coach of the New York Jets from 2021 to 2024.
-Prior to joining the Jets, Saleh served as the defensive coordinator for the 49ers from 2017 to 2020.
+Robert Jalal Saleh (born January 31, 1979) is an American professional football coach who is the head coach for the Tennessee Titans of the National Football League (NFL).
+He previously served as the defensive coordinator for the San Francisco 49ers in 2025 and the head coach of the New York Jets from 2021 to 2024.
+Prior to joining the Jets, Saleh was the defensive coordinator for the 49ers from 2017 to 2020.
 He has also been a defensive assistant for the Houston Texans, Seattle Seahawks, and Jacksonville Jaguars.
 Saleh has appeared in two Super Bowls, one each with the Seahawks and 49ers, winning Super Bowl XLVIII with the former.

 Early life

-Born to Lebanese immigrants in Dearborn, Michigan, Saleh is a 1997 graduate of Fordson High School He attended Northern Michigan University in Marquette from 1997 to 2001, earning a degree in finance.
+Robert Jalal Saleh was born on January 31, 1979, to Lebanese immigrant parents in Dearborn, Michigan.
+He is a 1997 graduate of Fordson High School He attended Northern Michigan University in Marquette from 1997 to 2001, earning a degree in finance.
 Saleh was a four-year starter for the Wildcats, earning all-conference honors as a tight end.

 Saleh's brother, David, was in the South Tower during the September 11 attacks in New York City in 2001 and saw the fireball from the initial plane's impact on the North Tower from the building's 61st floor.
 After ignoring calls by the public intercom within the South Tower to return to their offices, he made it down to the 24th floor before the second plane hit, this time around 50 floors above in his tower.
 David safely made it to the lobby and was able to escape to safety.
 Saleh credits this event in providing the spark for him to pursue his dreams of coaching football.